w11k/calendar-for-trello/README.md

     npm install
     npm run start

+**Please** replace the API key if you want to host the calendar on your own.
+You can find it in `src/config.json`.
+Get your own Trello API Key at: https://trello.com/app-key

 ## Privacy Information
 All accrued data is only stored on your own computer.
 The communication with Trello API is encrypted via https.